Technology Development for Radioactive Waste Disposal

 For the safe disposal of radioactive waste materials, it is essential to accurately estimate the amount of exposure to be expected over long periods of time.

 JGC has carried out experimental studies to gain migratory property data on radioactive nuclides and the analysis of environmental migration phenomena by developing simulations techniques.
-JGC, in from its a solid position in the area of radioactive wastes disposal, makes its technical know-how and expertise available for the assessment of toxic wastes and studies of CCS (Carbon Capture, Transport & Sequestration).
+JGC, in from its a solid position in the area of radioactive wastes disposal, makes its technical know-how and expertise available for the assessment of toxic wastes.

 - Simulation of underground geological conditions by use of an inert gas glove box (O2 concentration < 1ppm)